pha4ge/pipeline-resources/docs/pipeline-standards.md

 Publicly-accessible software bolsters collaboration and expedites innovation in public health bioinformatics, empowering worldwide public health communities to address critical challenges.
 By enhancing accessibility, publicly available software enable interoperability and reproducibility across public health investigations, crucial for well-informed decision-making and policy creation.
 Popular code repositories such as GitHub, GitLab, Bitbucket, and SourceForge offer platforms for developers to share their work.

-To meet this standard, host the bioinformatics software on an open code repository platform.
+- To meet this standard, host the bioinformatics software on an open code repository platform.
-To verify this standard, a link to the code repository should be provided, and the reviewer should confirm existence and functionality of the repository.
+- To verify this standard, a link to the code repository should be provided, and the reviewer should confirm existence and functionality of the repository.

 ### Version Control
 _Are stable releases that follow semantic versioning of the software available for implementation in public health laboratories?_

 Utilizing stable software releases with semantic versioning in public health bioinformatics ensures consistent functionality and compatibility, minimizing disruptions in research workflows.
 This approach also simplifies version tracking and communication, facilitating seamless collaboration among researchers and reducing the likelihood of errors due to software discrepancies.
 Maintaining a detailed changelog is also highly recommended to track software updates, bug fixes, and feature additions, ensuring transparency and ease of understanding for users.

-To meet this standard, implement semantic versioning (e.g., MAJOR.MINOR.PATCH) to communicate the nature of changes and maintain compatibility.
+- To meet this standard, implement semantic versioning (e.g., MAJOR.MINOR.PATCH).
-To verify this standard, the reviewer should check for version tags in the repository, ensuring that versioning follows semantic versioning principles and accurately reflects the software's development history.
+- To verify this standard, check for version tags in the repository, ensuring that versioning follows semantic versioning principles and accurately reflects the software's development history.

 ### Open-Source License
 _Does the repository contain a plain-text LICENSE file with the contents of an OSI-approved software license?_

 Open-source licenses in public health bioinformatics encourage the widespread adoption and sharing of valuable tools and resources, fostering a collaborative environment for research and innovation.
 These licenses also support the unrestricted improvement and customization of software, enabling researchers to tailor solutions to specific public health challenges and enhance overall outcomes.
 Without a license, the code author retains all rights to the work, and others are not allowed to use, copy, distribute, or modify it without permission.
 This means that the code is effectively unusable by the research community as a whole.
 A license grants this permission and allows others to use, copy, distribute, or modify the work under certain conditions.
 Popular license types for open-source bioinformatics software include GNU General Public License (GPL), MIT License, and Apache License 2.0.
 For helpful information regarding open-source licenses, we recommend the ARS Technica Article “[Open source licenses: What, which, and why]([url](https://arstechnica.com/gadgets/2020/02/how-to-choose-an-open-source-license/))”.

-To meet this standard, choose an open-source license (e.g., MIT) for the software, providing legal permissions for users to modify and share the code.
+- To meet this standard, choose an open-source license (e.g., MIT) for the software, providing legal permissions for users to modify and share the code.
-To verify this standard, the reviewer should confirm the presence of a clearly defined open-source license in the software repository..
+- To verify this standard, the reviewer should confirm the presence of a clearly defined open-source license in the software repository..

 ### Contribution, Authorship, and Verified Point of Contact
 _Does the full list of authors seem appropriate and include a verified point of contact?_